gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 Adding Models to BERG
 =======================

-This guide walks you through the process of adding new models to the Neural Encoding Simulation Toolkit (NEST).
+This guide walks you through the process of adding new models to the Brain Encoding Response Generator (BERG).
 You can also execute this `tutorial on Google Colab <https://colab.research.google.com/drive/1nBxEiJATzJdWwfzRPmyai2G76HkeBhAU>`_.

 Overview
 =========

-Adding a new model to NEST requires creating two main files:
+Adding a new model to BERG requires creating two main files:

-1. **A Python model file** — implements the model's core logic (i.e., how it processes input stimuli to produce predicted neural responses) and defines a standard interface (i.e., functions like ``predict()`` that allow the model to interact with NEST).
+1. **A Python model file** — implements the model's core logic (i.e., how it processes input stimuli to produce predicted neural responses) and defines a standard interface (i.e., functions like ``predict()`` that allow the model to interact with BERG).
 2. **A YAML configuration file** — describes the model's parameters and behavior, including information about the model architecture, training data, and training procedure.

-These two files work together to register your encoding model with NEST and make it compatible with NEST's unified interface — a common structure that allows users to call any model in the same way, regardless of its internal details.
+These two files work together to register your encoding model with BERG and make it compatible with BERG's unified interface — a common structure that allows users to call any model in the same way, regardless of its internal details.